matsest/bicep-deploy-whatif-without-write-demo/README.md

 **GitHub:**
 - A PR environment with environment secrets for the PR user-assigned identity
-- A main environment with environment secrest for the deploy user-assigned identity, including branch protection to only allow the main branch.
+- A main environment with environment secrest for the deploy user-assigned identity, including branch protection to only allow access from the main branch.

 ```mermaid
 ---